-I try to gather and describe our Home Assitant setup here, along with the configuration in GitHub.
+I try to gather and describe our Home Assistant setup here, along with the configuration in GitHub.
 Maybe there is something useful to copy and adapt :-) I already documented our migration journey from OpenHab to Home Assistant and some details about how to better integrate Homematic devices into HA.

-Our Home Assistant setup is pretty simple - everything currently runs on a single board Odroid N2.
+Our Home Assistant setup is simple - everything currently runs on a single board Odroid N2.
 The N2 has only recently replaced the Raspberry Pi 3B.
 Like may Home Assistant beginners we started with Raspberry Pi (it was used for OpenHab before as well) and were pretty ok with it.
 Until the SD Card broke, that was a good opportunity to move the entire system to the Odroid N2.

 Other main gear we use:

 |Device / Solution||Usage|